Class Geometry

 Buffer(double, EndCapStyle)

-Computes a buffer region around this Geometry
+Computes a buffer region around this Geometry having the given width.

 The buffer of a Geometry is the Minkowski sum or difference of the geometry

-with a disc of radius Abs(distance)
+with a disc of radius Abs(distance).

 public Geometry Buffer(double distance, EndCapStyle endCapStyle)